 Mistake #5: Hanging Art Incorrectly

 "Art hung the wrong way on a wall is like a character in a movie wearing a really bad wig," Henderson says, "it's just kinda hard not to see it, and you wish so bad you could just rip it off, knowing that everything would be so much better without it.
 It doesn't ruin your experience, but it's just terribly distracting."

 While some agree that art should be hung at eye level, the stylist stresses that this doesn't apply in every case.
 "Yes, the art should be at eye level, but not if your ceilings are really low and not if you are really tall," she says.
 "If the wall were cut up vertically into four sections (going from bottom to top), think of the art being in the third quadrant (counting from the floor)," says Henderson.

 Mistake #6: Making It Too Precious to Live In

-While the days of unused "sitting rooms" and plastic-wrapped furniture are long gone, Roberts still insists on paying special attention to making your living room fits the conveniences of every day living.
+While the days of unused "sitting rooms" and plastic-wrapped furniture are long gone, Roberts still insists on paying special attention to making your living room fits the conveniences of everyday living.
 "Select textiles and rugs that can take the wear and tear of everyday living," she recommends.

 Mistake #7: Not Mixing Periods and Styles

-Roberts has one indispensable trick for combining periods and styles, "When mixing new and vintage elements, pay attention to furniture heights as traditional furniture is typically higher than modern pieces."
+Roberts has one indispensable trick for combining periods and styles: "When mixing new and vintage elements, pay attention to furniture heights, as traditional furniture is typically higher than modern pieces."

-And now, five decorating mistakes people with good style never make.
+Next, see the five decorating mistakes people with good style never make.